 If you don’t receive medical attention at the scene or in an emergency department, be sure to see your own doctor as soon as possible.
 Then make sure you contact your insurance company and tell them about the accident.

-Finally, contact a personal injury attorney in Peachtree City, Ga., at the Law Offices of Shane Smith at 770-487-8999.
+Finally, contact a personal injury attorney in Peachtree City, Ga., at the Shane Smith Law at 770-487-8999.
 You may also order our FREE eBook, which can explain some of the mistakes to avoid when filing a claim stemming from a car accident while riding a moped or operating any other vehicle.